wenkokke/unlit/README.md

 Again, we will interpret the helper function `relit'` as an automaton, which remembers the current state.
 However, we now also need a function which can emit code blocks in a certain style.
-For this purpose we will define a triple of functions.
+For this purpose we will define a few functions.

 TODO: Currently, if a delimiter is indented, running `relit` will remove this
       indentation.
 This is obviously an error, however changing it would require